-A clear cross-gulf inclination of the thermocline was revealed on 22 July 2010 (Fig. 7a), 474 although the Scanfish section did not reach the upwelling area near the northern coast.
-At the 475 same time, the isopycnals had opposite inclination below the 20 m depth resulting in a 476 weakening of the vertical stratification from south to north (Fig. 8).
-A well-pronounced, less 477 saline water zone with a width of less than 5 km was observed in the surface layer.
-The 478 extension of an associated intrusion of lower salinity in the thermocline was wider in the 479 horizontal dimension and its thickness, decreasing from north to south in accordance with the 480 strength of the vertical stratification, was less than 5 m.
-481 characterized by clear mesoscale meanders of the front with spatial scales of 10-15 km, strong 489 490 stratification at the warm, less saline side of the front and much weaker stratification at the cold, more saline side of it, and very low intrusion index almost along the entire section (Fig. 491 492 8b).
-A remarkable variability at the sub-mesoscale, also resulting in intrusions of waters with different salinity seen in Fig. 7c and expressed in high values of intrusion index (Fig. 8c), was 493 observed on 2 August 2010.
-A less saline water zone was well visible almost at the same 494 location as on 22 July 2010, but the surface layer salinity in it was much lower - less than 4.5 495 g kg-1 (Fig. 7c).
-496
+- 15 event along the southern coast on 27 July 2010 and relaxation of it by 2 August 2010 when the last survey was conducted (see Fig. 3c,d).
+In summer 2012, when the upwelling events along the northern coast dominated, the survey on 4 July 2012 characterizes the situation before those upwelling events, on 20 July 2012 the development of upwelling and on 31 July 2012, which was conducted along the gulf, the situation related to a temporal relaxation of upwelling (see Fig. 3g,h). - The acquired data revealed a clear cross-gulf inclination of the thermocline on 22 July 2010 (Fig. 7a), although the Scanfish section did not reach the upwelling area near the northern coast.
+At the same time, the isopycnals had opposite inclination below the 20 m depth resulting in a weakening of the vertical stratification from south to north (Fig. 8a).
+A well-pronounced, less saline water zone with a width of less than 5 km was observed in the surface layer.
+The extension of an associated intrusion of lower salinity in the thermocline was wider in the horizontal dimension and its thickness, decreasing from north to south in accordance with the strength of the vertical stratification, was less than 5 m.
+On 2 August 2010, after a strong upwelling along - 25 the southern coast, the vertical stratification was stronger than it was on 22 July 2010, especially in the northern part of the section (Fig. 8c).
+A less saline water zone was well visible almost at the same location; however, the surface layer salinity in it was much lower less than 4.5 g kg-1 (Fig. 7c).